Ascetical theology: Nature of Christian perfection

-Catholics must reject the conception of the Protestants who fancy that Christian perfection, as understood by Catholics, is essentially negative asceticism (cfr.
-Seberg in Herzog-Hauck, "Realencyklopädie für prot.
-Theologie", III, 138), and that the correct notion of asceticism was discovered by the Reformers.
+Catholicism rejects the Protestant conception of essentially negative asceticism and that the correct notion of asceticism was discovered by the Reformers.
 There can be no doubt as to the Catholic position, clearly voiced by St. Thomas and St. Bonaventure who never tired of repeating that the ideal of asceticism upheld by them was the ideal of the Catholic past, of the Fathers, of Christ Himself, emphatically stating that bodily asceticism has not an absolute, but only a relative, value.
 St. Thomas calls it a "means to an end", to be used with discretion.
 St. Bonaventure says that bodily austerities "prepare, foster and preserve perfection" ("Apolog. pauperum", V, c. viii).
 As proof he shows that to put an absolute value on bodily asceticism would lead to Manichæism.
 He also points to Christ, the ideal of Christian perfection, who was less austere in fasting than John the Baptist, and to the founders of religious orders, who prescribed fewer ascetic exercises for their communities than they themselves practised (cf. J. Zahn, "Vollkommenheitsideal" in "Moralprobleme", Freiburg, 1911, p.
 126 sqq.).
 On the other hand, Catholics do not deny the importance of ascetic practices for acquiring Christian perfection.
 Considering the actual condition of human nature, they declare these necessary for the removal of obstacles and for the liberation of man's moral forces, thus claiming for asceticism a positive character.
 A like value is put upon those exercises which restrain and guide the powers of the soul.
 Consequently, Catholics actually fulfil and always have fulfilled what Harnack sets down as a demand of the Gospel and what he pretends to have looked for in vain among Catholics; for they do "wage battle against mammon, care, and selfishness, and practise that charity which loves to serve and to sacrifice itself" (Harnack, "Essence of Christianity").
 The Catholic ideal, then, is by no means confined to the negative element of asceticism, but is of a positive nature.